linderkm/credit-risk-classification/README.md

-# credit-risk-classification
+# Challenge 20: Credit Risk Classification
 This repo contains code and analysis for the Module 20 Challenge.
+Code for this challenge can be found in Credit_Risk/credit_risk_classification.ipynb.
+The analysis component can be found below.

+### References
+References for this project are listed here.
+The number associated with each refernce corresponds to the reference numbers included in code comments.

 ## Credit Risk Analysis Report